 The explanation for this lies in the original purpose for which the square was used, namely as a place to sell horses and cattle hence the name ‘Grassmarket’, deriving from the time when grass was stored in large quantities to feed the marketplace animals.

-The exact date when the first market was held is unknown but records dating back to 1477 show the Grassmarket was one of the leading trading areas within the city at the time, a distinction it upheld for the following three hundred years.
+The exact date when the first market was held is unknown but records dating back to 1477 show the Grassmarket was one of the leading trading areas within the city, a distinction it upheld for the following three hundred years.

-If you take the time to explore the area you’ll notice that the north-east corner leads off to West Bow where traders of all descriptions plied their wares over the years while the south-east corner leads up to Candlemaker Row – another site of industry in Edinburgh’s Old Town.
+If you take the time to explore the area you’ll notice that the north-east corner leads off to West Bow where traders of all descriptions plied their wares while the south-east corner leads up to Candlemaker Row – another site of industry in Edinburgh’s Old Town.

 You’ll probably find yourself on this narrow winding street as you make your way from the Grassmarket to visit Greyfriars Bobby, but Candlemaker Row also has its own unique history.

 Due to the overpowering stench that was created during the candle-making process (they used animal grease back then), Edinburgh’s candle-makers were banished outside of the Old Town boundary into the area which eventually took its name from the craftsmen who worked there.

 The most substantial building is Candlemakers Hall which was built in 1722 and backs onto Greyfriars Kirk, and it’s also the place where you can find one of the few remaining sections of the Flodden Wall – the 16th-century stone wall that was built following the Scots defeat at the Battle of Flodden in 1513.

 Apart from the cattle markets there was one other activity that made the Grassmarket infamous for hundreds of years, and that is its use as a site of public executions.
 From around 1660 the Grassmarket became the favoured location for hanging criminals in the city, with the story of Maggie Dickson gaining particular notoriety.